vlozhnikov/Squareup/README.md

 }
 ```

-Another examples you can find in an *Example* folder.
+Another examples you can find in an *Tests* folder.

 ### Installation